Thornless Cockspur Hawthorn

 An excellent choice for a small, deciduous tree, thornless cockspur hawthorn is a drought tolerant option with three-season interest.

-Its branches grow horizontally.
+Its branches grow horizontally into a broad shape.
 Clusters of white flowers appear in spring, followed by dark red berries.
 Throughout the growing season, it has rounded, glossy green leaves.
-In fall, the leaves turn bright yellow to orange.

 Plant details